-The Regina Police Service School Resource Officer Program utilizes the concept of community policing with officers acting as a resource to faculty, students, parents and community within a school environment.
+The Regina Police Service School Resource Officer Program utilizes the concept of community policing with officers acting as a resource to faculty, students, parents and the school community.

 A police officer is assigned to each Regina high school, and also carries responsibility for a number of elementary schools.
 Each School Resource Officer (SRO) has an office within his/her high school(s) and interacts with students, teachers, school staff and parents on a daily basis.
-School Resource Officers provide education on safety, substance abuse, life skills and the justice system to Elementary and High School students.
+School Resource Officers provide education on the following topics: general safety, social media, alcohol and drug education, impaired driving, anti-bullying, inter-personal (domestic) violence, stranger awareness, pedestrian safety, life skills and the justice system.
 SROs also investigate complaints to police involving schools.
 In some cases, mediation brings about a successful resolution to the complaint; in other cases a criminal charge may result.

-There are thirteen School Resource Officers assigned to Regina’s high schools and elementary schools.
+There are fourteen School Resource Officers assigned to Regina’s high schools and elementary schools.

 School Resource Officer Program Goals

-- To develop positive attitudes toward police officers and to develop positive relationships between youth and the police
+- To develop positive attitudes toward police officers and to develop positive relationships between youth, their families and police

 - To provide administrators, counsellors and teachers with a resource in the areas of law and police work in the community